marcoverl/CVUserGuide/source/ManagingStorage.rst

     Please note that containers (and their objects) are owned by the project, and not by the individual who created them.
-    This means that, if you create a container and upload some files on this container, the other members of the project can see these files and possibly also delete them.
+    This means that, if you create a container and upload some files on this container, the other members of the project can see (and also delete) these files.

+ARRIVATO QUI

 Accessing the object storage using the S3 interface